 When Is the Writing Center Open?

 Sunday, from 6 to 9 p.m.; Monday through Thursday, from 9 a.m. to 9 p.m.; and Friday, from 9 a.m. to 4 p.m.

-- Graduate writing consultant in the Higher Education program
+- A graduate writing consultant in the higher education program.

-- Enter your Merrimack email and the password you chose for your account.
+- Enter your Merrimack email and the password.
 (Note: If your account was created by a writing consultant during a drop-in appointment, please use the password “writingcenterMC.”
 You can change your password in “Update Profile & Email Options” in the dropdown menu at the upper left side of the screen).

 - Select the schedule you want to see from the dropdown menu and click “Log In.”

 - Once in the schedule, select the white box that represents a day and time that are convenient for you.

 - Fill out the Writing Consultant Form as prompted.